Ensono/Amido.Ecommerce.UI.Federated/README.md

 ### Production

-To run the application in production mode replace the `dev` command with `watch`:
+To run the application in production mode (with Hot Module Reloading) replace the `dev` command with `watch`:

 ```
 // Terminal 1